 Your course grade will be based on your performance on your projects and your final project by the following percentages:

-This year, due to the improvements that have been made to the course, I am personally hoping that the need for any exams are not needed.
+This year, I am personally hoping that the need for any exams are not needed.
 That includes that all students work hard to learn the material, so that individual evaluations are not necessary.
 In the case that I find such measurement instruments necessary for this class, I reserve the right to add such exams to the course.
 From data collected in previous semesters, most (if not all) students would prefer no quizes or exams.

 Short Assignments: The purpose of these in-class assignments is to verify everyone will have completed the video watching and/or reading assignments before the class they are assigned.
 The questions could be a wide range of things, including working out an example problem in class, answering some simple objective questions, etc, and could happen anytime during class.
 Obviously, this approach means you want to be at the start of every class.

 Part of this item will help evaluate general class participation as part of your grade.